Published on Wednesday, July 3, 2024, last updated

 Body:

-Resolved a null pointer exception that occurred when the user attempted to log in without entering credentials.
+Resolved a null pointer error occurring when users log in without credentials.

-Added validation to check for null values before processing login requests.
+Added validation to check for null values before processing requests.

 Fixes issue #123.